Death toll from relentless Israeli air strikes in Gaza soars to 48

 Israeli warplanes also shelled a building near the headquarters of the Committee for the Reconstruction of Gaza.
 No one was killed or injured in the attack.
 Meanwhile, the coast of northern Gaza was shelled by Israeli boats.

-It was the heaviest offensive between Israel and Hamas since a 2014 war in Gaza, and prompted iternational concern that the situation could spiral out of control.
+This is the heaviest offensive between Israel and Hamas since a 2014 war in Gaza and has prompted international concern that the situation could spiral out of control.

 UN Middle East peace envoy Tor Wennesland tweeted: "Stop the fire immediately.
 We're escalating towards a full scale war.
 Leaders on all sides have to take the responsibility of de-escalation.

 "The cost of war in Gaza is devastating & is being paid by ordinary people.
-UN is working w/ all sides to restore calm.
+UN is working with all sides to restore calm.
 Stop the violence now," he wrote.

 READ MORE: Hamas rockets hit Tel Aviv as Israel raids destroy Gaza building